-As she was starting to write her book, Plastics: A Love Story, Susan Freinkel decided to see how long she could go without using plastic of any kind.
+As she was starting to write her book, Plastics: A Love Story, Susan Freinkel decided to see if she could go plastic-free, without using plastic of any kind.
 A few minutes later, she headed to the bathroom, took one look at her plastic toilet seat, and decided to rethink her experiment.

 Instead, she wrote down everything plastic with which she came into contact over the course of one day.
 The list was staggering.